bayesways/bayesways.github.io/_posts/2023-07-23-Local LLama2-Langchain on a macbook pro.md

 # Run in Google Colab

-Run in a google colab [notebook](https://colab.research.google.com/drive/11o2k1iyDCQvhp2z_0NrTlAfgKy01P60Z?usp=sharing) The notebook runs from start to finish in ~ 10 mins.
+If you don't have a macbook with a M2 chip or want faster performance you can run llama2 with langchain in a google colab [notebook](https://colab.research.google.com/drive/11o2k1iyDCQvhp2z_0NrTlAfgKy01P60Z?usp=sharing).
+I've taken the instructions from this [demo](https://twitter.com/jamescalam/status/1682766618831777794?s=61&t=Pw-aY--IwGlNpRBvUW-P9g) by James Briggs with minimal adaptations.
+The notebook runs from start to finish in ~ 10 mins.

-Note we are running the 13b parameter version to avoid hitting the GPU memory limits.
+Here we are running the 13b parameter version to avoid hitting the GPU memory limits of the free version.

 You'll need
  - To apply to use LLama2 and get approved (go [here](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and register with an email same as the one in your hugging face account)